 Travelling along Australia’s East Coast?
 Check out this itinerary for nature lovers!

-Things to do on Stradbroke Island
+Things to do on Minjerribah (Stradbroke Island)

 The best place to spot wild kangaroos is at Point Lookout, while doing the beautiful coastal walk.
 Keep your eyes opened and don’t always look at the sea: kangaroos are often relaxing or eating on the other side of the path.